OpenDDS/OpenDDS/about/articles/TMS/TMS.markdown

 The TMS topic used in this flow is `EnergyStartStopRequest`, as shown in the diagram below.

-![EnergyStartStopRequest data flow](images/TMS_EnergyStartStopRequest.jpg "EnergyStartStopRequest topic") Figure 10: MC requests a change to the energy level of SRC or STOR
+![EnergyStartStopRequest data flow](images/TMS_EnergyStartStopRequest.jpg "EnergyStartStopRequest topic") Figure 10: MC requests a change to the energy level of a SRC or STOR

 An example of the contents of the `EnergyStartStopRequest` topic is shown in a screenshot of the opendds-monitor below.
 The member `requestId` contains nested fields for specifying the identities of the sending and receiving devices.